arestrom/MarineTides/README.md

 The `MarineTides` package is motivated by need for large volumes of tide predictions, often at one-minute increments.
-Primary uses are for intertidal shellfish fisheries management, and for climate related marine research.
+Primary uses are for intertidal shellfish management, and for climate-related marine research.
 The [`rtide` package](https://github.com/poissonconsulting/rtide) has ably filled this need in the past, but speed can become an issue when longer time-series at higher resolutions are needed.
-NOAA sensibly limits the amount of data that can be downloaded in one batch, and `rtide` can take several minutes to churn out a full years worth of predictions.
-Another limitation of `rtide` is that it does not allow tide predictions for subordinate stations.
+NOAA sensibly limits the amount of data that can be downloaded in one batch, and `rtide` can take several minutes to churn out a full years worth of predictions at one-minute intervals.
+Another limitation of `rtide` is that it does not allow for tide predictions at subordinate stations.

 In addition, upcoming revisions of the [National Tidal Datum Epoch](https://tidesandcurrents.noaa.gov/datum-updates/ntde/) and the